McBonuss/Russell-McKeith-v1.0/README.md

 - Drag the bomb grab area to set angle and velocity.
 - Release to throw.
 - Info panels show current angle and velocity for each player.
-- "New Game" button resets the game and city.
+- "New Game" button or refreshing the page resets the game and city.

 ### Mobile Support